JosephEoff/josepheoff.github.io/_posts/2020-02-02-howtosolder-3tools.md

 When you buy your soldering iron, keep in mind that you will need to use tips of various sizes and that you will have to replace tips occassionally.
 A super cheap soldering iron isn't much good if you can no longer get tips for it.

 I use a very fine tip on my soldering iron, and don't usually bother to switch to a larger one.
-Most folks do like to us a tip that matches the size of the joint they are working on.
+Most folks do like to use a tip that matches the size of the joint they are working on.
 I'd suggest a 1 millimeter tip and maybe a 3 millimeter tip.

 Make sure your iron includes a cleaning sponge in the stand.
 Some use a real sponge that you have to soak in water.
 Some have  pad of brass shavings.
 Both will clean.
 You will need the sponge - you must clean the tip before each joint.